nawwarah-analyst/ehs-safety-intelligence/README.md

 ## ⚠️ Data Quality Note
 ##### This project was built without prior EDA or data validation.
 Upon reflection, I identified issues such as inconsistent naming conventions, mixed data types, and ambiguous classifications that may affect some findings.
-##### As a learning outcome, I have since written a full EDA and validation SQL layer documented in the /eda folder.
 ---

 ## SQL Pipeline (BigQuery)